 Hello, my name is Telmo.
 I’m one of the co-founders of Miew Creative Studio, and I also work as a lead manager and as a creative director.
-A lot of things have been said and written about remote work, and I felt that it was time to wrote about Miew’s experience and how Covid-19 circumstances changed the way we work.
+A lot of things have been said and written about remote work, and I felt that it was time to write about Miew’s experience and how a people-centric business can help you turn obstacles into opportunities.

 In light of the pandemic situation in March, we knew that sooner or later, we had to make the decision of leaving the office and embrace the challenge of remote work.
 But the most important question wasn’t when are we going to make this change.
 It was how are we going to make it.